kreier/labs/bifurcation/README.md

 # Bifurcations

-While trying Mathematica on the Raspberry Pi 4 I noticed the performance improvements.
+While trying Mathematica 12.0 on the Raspberry Pi 4 I noticed the performance improvements.
 Since a calculation of a bifurcation was the screenshot for the wikipedia page I tried to replicate the output.
 I was looking for this:

 ![Mathematica bifurcation](pic/Mathematica_logistic_bifurcation.png)

-But the 40 seconds didn't compute for my little ARM CPU.
-I tried Anaconda as well These are the results by language:
+Rendered in 40 seconds with Mathematica 8.0.0 in 2011.
+But the 40 seconds didn't compute for my little ARM CPU in Mathematica.
+Jupyter just took 4 seconds ...
+Here are the results by language:

 ## Mathematica

 I tried to copy this code, but the CPU run hot to 85 °C on all 4 cores.
 And several minutes later it produced error messages, but no graph.
-Like this
+Error messages like this

 *(kernel 2)* __Set::write:__ `Tag Times in (logistic (Drop[#1,10000]&))[{0.6586014743446188, logistic[3.5228,0.6586014743446188], logistic[3.5228,logistic[3.5228,0.6586014743446188]], <<46>>, logistic[3.5228,logistic[3.5228,logistic[3.5228, logistic[3.5228,logistic[3.5228,logistic[<<2>>]]]]]],<<10050>>}] is Protected.`